waterbearlang/waterbear/README.md

 # Coming Features

+* Move JS, Raphael, Sketchy, Arduino to plugins
+* Format UI from plugins
+* Move wrap_scripts to language plugin
+* Use a library loader (YepNope)
 * Autogenerate variable names
 * Full web site with tutorial and forums
 * Zoom into script view